NathanDWalsh/els/README.md

 root-level configuration and keeping all configuration in a single configuration node.

-## Configuration Schema \_ eel-config-design
+## Configuration Schema \_ els-config-design

 A YAML schema is a file that defines the property structure of YAML files.
-Likewise, eel comes with a _configuration file schema_ that defines the configuration files reviewed in [@sec:config-path-design].
+Likewise, els comes with a _configuration file schema_ that defines the configuration files reviewed in [@sec:config-path-design].

-Eel configuration files are YAML files with a `.eel.yml` extension, which define properties of an ingestion pipeline such as data sources, targets and transformations.
-When eel reads a configuration file, it first validates it against the configuration file schema.
+els configuration files are YAML files with a `.els.yml` extension, which define properties of an ingestion pipeline such as data sources, targets and transformations.
+When els reads a configuration file, it first validates it against the configuration file schema.
 This validation may also be performed by other applications such as vs.code.
 Using such a code editor as vs.code, the user benefits from real-time